Read summarized version with

 Collaboration between teams improves by 40% with shared knowledge platforms.

-When everyone has access to the same information, cross-functional projects run smoother.
-Less "I didn't know we already had that" or "Why didn't anyone tell me?"
+When everyone pulls from the same source, cross-functional projects run smoother.
+Fewer rounds of “I didn’t know we already had that” and “Why didn’t anyone tell me?”

 Enable Remote Work